 The best place to start when looking for a hidden camera in your hotel room or Airbnb is with a physical check.
 Remember that to be effective, cameras need three things: line of sight to whatever they’re recording, enough light to record the scene, and a reliable source of power.

-Since they require consistent power, many hidden cameras are set into an electronic device with an existing power cable.
-You’ll also often find them in equipment mounted on a wall or ceiling, since a power cable can be easily concealed behind or above the device.
+Since they require consistent power, many hidden cameras are set into an electronic device with an existing cable.
+You’ll also often find them in equipment mounted on a wall or ceiling, since cables can be easily concealed behind or above the device.
 Objects that aren’t typically picked up, moved around, or examined are common targets.

 Below is a non-exhaustive list of objects commonly used to hide a security camera.
 Be sure to check for tiny pinholes, along with small, transparent areas in otherwise solid exteriors.

 It’s also worth checking vents and openings in the wall or ceiling, where someone could install and access a camera without it being particularly obvious.

 - Smoke detector

 - AC power adapter